shalldie/helm-charts/helmcharts/code-server/README.md

 ## Enable an Specify container in extraContainers.
 ## This is meant to allow adding code-server dependencies, like docker-dind.
 extraContainers: |
+# If docker-dind is used, DOCKER_HOST env is mandatory to set in "extraVars"
 #- name: docker-dind
 #  image: docker:19.03-dind
 #  imagePullPolicy: IfNotPresent